Diennguyen8290/Van-Dien-Nguyen/content/about/main/index.md

   Currently, I'm a PhD student at School of Medicine, Cardiff, United Kingdom, where I’m juggling between hepatology, immunology and bioinformatics.
 I have a great interest in hepatology, and lately, bioinformatics.
 My focus is to leverage bulk sequencing (RNA requencing and microarray), single cell RNA sequencing and spatial transcriptomics to better understand liver diseases.

   In my free time, I read, write (mostly poem), and travel whenever possible.
-I also love to meet and talk to new people too.
+I love to meet and talk to new people too.
 I’m always open to interesting conversations and collaboration.
 show_outro: true
 outro: |
   <i class="fas fa-mug-hot pr2"></i>Thank you for visiting!